-This Veteran's Day Honors a Great Native American Warrior: Ira Hayes
+This Memorial Day Weekend Honors a Great Native American Warrior: Ira Hayes

-Remembering A Great Native American Marine and An Extraordinary Native Military Tradition
+Remembering A Native American Marine & An Extraordinary Native Military Tradition

 According to military statistics, Native Americans have served in the military more per capita than any other ethnic group.
 (Wanna guess who's a close second?
 African-Americans.)
 Native Americans also have been decorated more for bravery (per capita) by the U.S. military than any other ethnic group.